kyphan38/web/assets/docs/technical/soft skills/4-ptcm.md

 - Changing a priority means changing an agreement and failure to inform the stakeholders breaks that agreement
 - Always clarify the why behind changes to maintain trust and alignment

-Project work vs interrupt-driven work
+Project work vs. interrupt-driven work

 - Mixing these two types of work can be extremely challenging.
 To manage effectively
   - Keep workflows separate where possible